 Country Cottage Antiques, located in the heart of Nauvoo’s business district, offers shoppers a wide selection of well-priced antiques.
 Hours: Mon: 11am-4pm Tues: Closed Wed-Sat: 10am-5pm Sun: 11am-3pm

 Nauvoo Glassworks is a glassblowing studio and gallery specializing in all four hot glass forming techniques; blown, fused, flame-worked and cast glass.
 Nauvoo Glassworks also hosts art events and holds individual and group classes in glass art.
+Lessons are available and hours vary.

 The Nauvoo Market Place is where memories gather in the heart of Nauvoo, IL.
 Over 80 local area crafters and vendors fill nearly 5,000 square feet of indoor, open-year-round, sales floor with an ever-changing variety of antique, vintage, new, and hand-crafted treasures for home and garden.
 Take a walk down memory lane and keep a few tokens from your journey.